 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
 During these consultation visits, your specific needs and considerations will be addressed by either Dr. Abbott, Dr. Deresciuc, Dr. Hopper or Dr. Richards or by an Oral and Maxillofacial Surgeon referred by our practice.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental implants are metal anchors, which act as tooth root substitutes.
 They are surgically placed into the jaw bone.
 Small posts are then attached to the dental implant, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth.

 For most patients, the placement of dental implants involves two surgical procedures.
 First, dental implants are placed within your jaw bone.
 For the first three-to-six months following surgery, the dental implants are beneath the surface of the gums, gradually bonding with the jaw bone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
-At the same time, your restorative dentist, Dr. Abbott, Dr. Tompkins or Dr. Hopper, designs the final bridgework or denture, which will ultimately improve both function and aesthetics.
+At the same time, your restorative dentist, Dr. Abbott, Dr. Deresciuc, Dr. Hopper or Dr. Richards, designs the final bridgework or denture, which will ultimately improve both function and aesthetics.

 After the dental implant has bonded to the jaw bone, the second phase begins.
 The surgeon will uncover the implants and attach a small healing collar.
 Drs.
 Abbott, Deresciuc, Hopper or Richards can then start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the dental implants.
 The replacement teeth are then made over the posts or attachments.
 The entire procedure usually takes six-to-eight months.
 Most patients do not experience any disruption in their daily life.